 The TTU Department of English offers undergraduate and graduate courses in face-to-face, hybrid, and online models.
 All online courses are rigorous and semester-based.
-They require regularly, synchronous-chat meetings for participation and attendance.
-All courses are taught by highly-experienced instructors and professors.
+They require regular, synchronous-chat meetings for participation and attendance.
+All courses are taught by highly experienced instructors and professors.

 Contact an English graduate studies advisor to learn more about enrolling in one of our online graduate courses.
 Students do not necessarily need to be enrolled in one of our programs to take a course, but should speak with an advisor.
 We offer as many as 10 different online graduate courses every semester, including courses in Literature, Creative Writing and Linguistics and Technical Communication and Rhetoric.
 Students can earn the MA or the PhD online in TCR, in fact.
 To maximize student learning styles and teacher effectiveness our graduate program uses a variety of technologies, including Moodle, Webboard, Blackboard, Skype, podcasting, vodcasting, webpage, mobile devices, and ePortfolio systems.